ivuorinen/starred/README.md

 - [skanaar/nomnoml](https://github.com/skanaar/nomnoml) - The sassy UML diagram renderer
 - [snyk/release-notes-preview](https://github.com/snyk/release-notes-preview) - GitHub Action for providing release notes preview for semantic releases
 - [srg-kostyrko/obsidian-journal](https://github.com/srg-kostyrko/obsidian-journal) -
-- [sst/opencode](https://github.com/sst/opencode) - The AI coding agent built for the terminal.
+- [sst/opencode](https://github.com/sst/opencode) - The open source coding agent.
 - [step-security/harden-runner](https://github.com/step-security/harden-runner) - Harden-Runner is a CI/CD security agent that works like an EDR for GitHub Actions runners.
 It monitors network egress, file integrity, and process activity on those runners, detecting threats in real-time.
 - [stoplightio/prism](https://github.com/stoplightio/prism) - Turn any OpenAPI2/3 and Postman Collection file into an API server with mocking, transformations and validations.
 - [streaver/aws-multiple-accounts-extension](https://github.com/streaver/aws-multiple-accounts-extension) - It allows you to know in which AWS account you are logged in.
 Made with ❤️ by @streaver